corbanmailloux/corb.co/content/about/index.md

 {{< image src="corban-mailloux.jpg#center" alt="Headshot of Corban Mailloux" >}}

 Hey!
 I'm Corban Mailloux.
 I'm a senior software engineer at [CloudHealth by VMware](https://www.cloudhealthtech.com/) in Boston, MA where I build and maintain several components of our SaaS platform.
 I'm particularly focused on scaling our data ingestion pipelines, including one system running more than a million jobs per minute.
-Prior to CloudHealth, I was a software engineering intern at [EnerNOC](https://www.enelx.com/) (now "Enel X") with the identity and access management team.
+Before CloudHealth, I was a software engineering intern at [EnerNOC](https://www.enelx.com/) (now "Enel X") with the identity and access management team.

 I'm an alumnus of [Rochester Institute of Technology](https://www.rit.edu/computing/) where I majored in software engineering with a focus on computing security.
 I also minored in communications.